GuilhermeBueno259/GuilhermeBueno259/README.md

 ## Hi I'm Guilherme Bueno
-- I'm a Junior Developer
+- I'm a Junior Developer working at Aquicob
+- I like to learn new tecnologies and tools

 ## Languages & Tools
 <div>